 Nearly everyone gets blisters from time to time.
-Whether they form on the hands from hard work, or whether they form on the feet from shoes or just going barefooted, blisters are an aggravation, and a potential gateway to more serious conditions if left unattended.
+Whether they form on the hands from hard work, or whether they form on the feet from shoes or just going barefoot, they're an aggravation and a potential gateway to more serious conditions if left untreated.
 Here's how foot blisters happen and how to prevent them.

 Blisters on the feet typically result from repetitive stress to exposed areas, particularly those that protrude or are raised, such as bunions and hammer toes, and on normal weight-bearing areas (pressure points).

-The main culprit in a foot blister is an improperly fitted shoe or boot.
+The main culprit is an improperly fitted shoe or boot.
 Sometimes the design—for example, a too narrow toe box, a too wide heel area, raised seams in the shoe or boot lining--can lead to blisters even when shoes and boots are properly fitted.

-Blistering is more frequent and more severe when the feet get wet, which softens the skin, making it much more vulnerable to the friction and shear forces that produce blisters.
+Blistering is more frequent and more severe when the feet get wet, which softens the skin, making it much more vulnerable to friction and shear forces.
 Most friction blisters tend to form in the heel area, where friction from movement of the heel causes the skin to tear.

 Blisters also are commonly found: